MAGame2025/VillainMan/formal-elements.md

 <img src="images/Prototype.webp" alt="Concept" width="400">

-* שימו קישור וצילום-מסך להמחשה.

-*In general this game will hit that fell of being free in a sandbox causing destructions and being rewarded for it.
+*In general this game will hit that felling of being free in an interesting sandbox causing destructions and being rewarded for it.
 It will have a light tone with simple graphics and maybe a little story tieing all the villains and heroes together.

 </div>